nanakogawa/personal-goals/README.md

 - [ ] Set up the back end
 - [ ] Set up and connect the database
 - [ ] Set up front end and back end frameworks/libraries
+- [ ] Figure out which company offers the best auto insurance rate

 ### Things I'll Do in the Future:
 - [ ] Be familiar with all of [Google's Web Fundamentals](https://developers.google.com/web/fundamentals/)